 Tips for Different Ceiling Types

 Most chandeliers are designed to fit in a variety of locations.
 Here are answers to some commonly asked installation questions:

-Extra high ceilings?
+What about extra high ceilings?
 The length of chain or downrod included with our chandeliers is usually enough to accommodate most ceiling heights; however, if you need more, just ask us.
 Also, you may want to consider a motorized chandelier lift which allows you to raise and lower the fixture for easy cleaning and bulb changes.

 Do chandeliers need extra ceiling support?
 Most small to mid-sized chandeliers can be installed into standard ceiling junction boxes.
 However, larger chandeliers exceeding 50 pounds require additional support.
 We recommend using an expandable chandelier/fan brace, which is positioned between the ceiling joists to provide extra support.
 When in doubt, always consult with a licensed, bonded electrician.